With a little help from your friends: semi-cooperative games via Joker moves: Properties of Joker games

-The intuition of the proof of \theoremref{thm:nrjokermoves} can be derived from \figureref{fig:costless}: a Joker is always played in a Joker state.
-By construction of the Joker attractor strategy, the Joker action moves the game from $q$ to a state $q'$ with $\jrankg(q') + 1 = \jrankg(q)$.
+The intuition of the proof of \autoref{thm:nrjokermoves} is illustrated in \autoref{fig:costless}: a Joker is always played in a Joker state.
+By construction of the Joker attractor strategy, the Joker action moves the game from a state $q$ to a state $q'$, such that the $\jrankop$ of $q$ is one higher than the $\jrankop$ of $q'$.
 In non-Joker states no Joker is used to reach a next Joker state.

-\myparagraph{2.
-Characterization of winning states.} For the set of states $\jokerg$, we establish that: (1) for every goal $R$, the winning region in Joker game $\jokergame$ (i.e., states where Player 1 can win with any strategy, not necessarily cost-minimal) coincides with the Joker attractor $\jokerg$, and (2) the set of all states having a play reaching a state from $R$ coincide with Joker attractor $\jokerg$.
+\paragraph{2.
+Characterization of winning states of Joker games.} We establish that: (1) for every goal $R$, the winning region in Joker game $\jokergame$ (i.e., states where Player 1 can win with any strategy, not necessarily cost-minimal) coincides with the Joker attractor $\jokerg$, and (2) the set of all states having a play reaching a state from $R$ coincide with Joker attractor $\jokerg$.
+The intuition for this is that, by playing a Joker in any state, Player 1 can force the game to any state that is reachable.
+Consequently, states from where a goal state can be reached, are winning, and in the Joker attractor.

+The states from where Player 1 cannot ever win the game, because no goal state is reachable, is thus the set $\jokerg \setminus R$.
+In the examples of this paper we represent these states with the single state {\frownie}.